 AALS Section on Clinical Education Annual Meeting, presenter, 2008 and 2009

-Persons Affected by Traumatic Brain Injury in the Workplace: Implications for Employee Assistance Programs, 27 J. Workplace Behav.
-Health 227 (2012). (with P. L. Cole and F. M. Smith) [Journal]
+Persons Affected by Traumatic Brain Injury in the Workplace, 27 J. Workplace Behav.
+Health 227 (2012) (with Portia L. Cole and Fatima M. Smith).

-What Every Lawyer Must Know for Clients Aging Out of Care, The American Bar Association Children's Rights Litigation, Vol. 12, Issue 1 (Fall 2009). [online]
+Clients Aging Out of Care, The American Bar Association Children's Rights Litigation, Vol. 12, Issue 4 (2009).

-Securing Housing in Rough Times: Seeking Shelter for Youth Who Age Out of Foster Care, The American Bar Association Child Law Practice, Vol. 27, No. 5, July 2008. [online]
+Securing Housing in Tough Times: Seeking Shelter for Youth Who Age Out of Foster Care, The American Bar Association Child Law Practice, Vol. 27, No. 5 (2008).

-Pregnant and Parenting Teenagers in Foster Care, Practicing Law Institute Curriculum Book (2005).
+Pregnant and Parenting Teenagers in Foster Care, Practicing Law Institute (2005).

 The Foster Care System: What Parents Wish We Knew (Talk of the Nation, NPR)